surniaulula/wpsso-add-five-stars/README.md

 </ul>

 <blockquote>
-  <p>If the Schema type in the Document SSO metabox is not one of these types (or one of their sub-types), then a 5 star rating and review cannot be added, as doing so would trigger an error in the Google search console.</p>
+  <p>If the Schema type in the Document SSO metabox is not one of these types (or one of their sub-types), then a 5 star rating and review cannot be added, as doing so would trigger an error in the Google search console. <a href="https://developers.google.com/search/docs/advanced/structured-data/review-snippet">See Google's Review snippet documentation for additional information.</a></p>
 </blockquote>

 <!-- /about -->